jupyter-server/jupyter_server/docs/source/frontends.rst

 Creating a Jupyter Server Frontend
 ==================================

-Jupyter Server does not come with frontend out-of-the-box; instead, frontends are installed separately and loaded as server extensions.
-This page demonstrates the best way to write a Jupyter Server frontend from scatch (warning, this documentation is directed a developers).
+Jupyter Server does not come with a frontend out-of-the-box; instead, a frontend is installed separately and loaded as a server extension.
+This page demonstrates the best way to write a Jupyter Server frontend from scratch.

+.. note::  This documentation is written for experienced developers.

 Writing a frontend application
 ------------------------------